In the world of programming languages, there have always been comparisons for languages. Which one is best? Which one should I use? And so on!

 Visual Basic was released by Microsoft, a 3rd generation event-driven programming language.
 It utilized the Component Object Model(COM).
 Visual basic has already been declared legacy in 2008 by Microsoft, which means that it is not used commercially.

 For Fortran, the story is different.
 It is now rarely used in the industry.
-However, it truly comes into limelight for large scale simulations or other scientific endeavors.
-There are libraries such as Open MPI, which enables development in two different programming languages, enabling parallelizing code.
-This means that you can take advantage of Fortran’s speed and execution and other languages for better development experience.
+However, it truly comes into the limelight for large-scale simulations or other scientific endeavors.
+There are libraries such as Open MPI, which enable development in two different programming languages, enabling parallelizing code.
+This means that you can take advantage of Fortran’s speed and execution and other languages for a better development experience.

 Now that we have explored Fortran vs Visual Basic relevance, we are now ready to learn more about its difference.